alexsohn1126/new_zealand_prime_ministers/README.md

 ## Overview

 This repository web scrapes data from https://en.wikipedia.org/wiki/List_of_prime_ministers_of_New_Zealand and cleans/converts it to create a table that shows how long each Prime Minsters of New Zealand is alive for.
+The web scraping was performed on Feb 3rd, 2024.

 ## File Structure